flixy/flixy/README.markdown

-flixr.io
+flixy.xyz
 ========

 watch netflix, collaboratively

-this is the server component. if you're looking for the extension source code, you're looking for `flixr-extension`.
+this is the server component. if you're looking for the extension source code, you're looking for `flixy-extension`.